RV AC Capacitor Failure Symptoms in Miami, FL

 What should I check before calling a technician?

-Ensure proper ventilation around the AC unit to reduce thermal stress.
+Ensure proper ventilation around the AC unit to reduce thermal buildup.

 RV AC troubleshooting guides